 Security administrators determine and group any machines, no matter their location (on premise, cloud, datacenter, edge) or type (physical, virtual), that might contain documents subject to Sarbanes Oxley (SOX) requirements in a 'SOX security group'.
 Appropriate security controls are then deployed to all machines in the SOX security group.
 These actionable controls deployed through the Elemental Security Policies can optionally limit access between in-scope machines and any other host groups in the network.
 As a result, the SOX IT audit can now be limited to only the machines in the SOX security group.

 Of course, the same strategy could be used for meeting any compliance scope reduction requirements driven by other mandates like: NIST, PCI, HIPAA, HITRUST, FISMA, etc.

-Using micro-segmentation, network administrators can not only lower the cost of the compliance assessment to fewer endpoints, but also deploy much more stringent security policies to the systems in high-security zones without having to subject out-of-scope machines to the same policies.
+Using ESP’s adaptive micro-segmentation, security professionals can not only lower the cost of the compliance assessment to fewer endpoints, but also deploy much more stringent security policies to the systems in high-security zones without having to subject out-of-scope machines to the same policies.